 Set on the British coast at the turn of the 20th century, this romantic ghost story is a must watch for fans of the romance genre.
-Gene Tierney at her most beautiful and aloof, as the young widow, Lucy Muir.
-Rex Harrison is intense and gruff, as the ghostly Captain Gregg, the former owner of the haunted cottage Mrs. Muir moves into.
+Gene Tierney is at her most beautiful and aloof as the young widow, Mrs. Lucy Muir.
+Rex Harrison is intense and gruff as the ghostly Captain Gregg, the former owner of the haunted cottage that Mrs. Muir moves into.

-There is an ambiguity here about whether the Captain is a real manifestation, or is just part of Mrs. Muir’s imagination.
-When she moves in there is a portrait of the Captain hanging in a room, he could just be nothing more than her imagination or a representation of her breaking free of her past restrictions; with him she is more open, adventurous and has some much needed fun, she is no longer living a sheltered and pampered life.
+There is an ambiguity here I think, about whether the Captain is a real manifestation, or if he is just part of Mrs. Muir’s imagination.
+When she moves in there is a portrait of the Captain hanging in a room, and she becomes intrigued by this sailor in the portrait.
+She begins to think of him and then he appears to her.
+He could just be nothing more than her imagination, or he could also be a representation of her breaking free of her past restrictions; with him she is much more open, adventurous, and has some much needed fun, she is no longer living a sheltered and pampered life.

-However, you can also view it that he is real; Mrs. Muir’s daughter sees him too, as do the relations of Mrs. Muir’s dead husband(in a memorable scene the Captain evicts them from the premises)there is also the fact of hauntings happening at the cottage before she arrived, and the ending pretty much(for me at least)proves his existence.
+However, you can also view it that he is indeed a real ghost.
+Mrs. Muir’s daughter sees him too, as do the relations of Mrs. Muir’s dead husband(in a memorable scene the Captain evicts them from the premises).
+There is also the fact that hauntings were reported to be happening at the cottage long before Mrs. Muir arrived, and the ending pretty much(for me at least)proves his existence.

-Bernard Herrmann’s beautiful score is one of his very best, it’s atmospheric and for me always conjures up images of the sea.
-It’s a moving and passionate score, and goes well with the images on screen.
+Bernard Herrmann’s beautiful score for this is one of his very best, it’s atmospheric and for me always conjures up images of the sea.
+It’s a moving and passionate score, and goes so well with the images on screen.

 Superb performances from the entire cast.
-This is a must watch for fans of classic era romance; make sure you have some tissues with you though, it’s guaranteed to make you lose a few tears.
+This is a must watch for fans of classic era romance.
+Make sure you have some tissues with you though, it’s guaranteed to make you shed a few tears.

 There was a TV series of this made in the 1960’s.
 I’ve been lucky enough to find the episodes on YouTube, if you haven’t seen it and like the film, then do check it out.
 Hope Lange plays Mrs. Muir and Edward Mulhare plays Captain Gregg.
 I enjoyed this very much, it’s more of a comedy than a romantic drama, but there are many lovely scenes between the Captain and Mrs. Muir.